Probate Q&A Series

 Detailed Answer

 In North Carolina, co-owners of real property may ask the court to divide or sell the land when they cannot agree on its use or disposition.
 This process is called a partition action.
 Under N.C.
 Gen. Stat. §46-3, you must file a partition action in the superior court of the county where the property lies.
 You begin by preparing a complaint that lists all owners and their interests.
-You then serve each co-owner with a summons and a copy of the complaint in keeping with N.C.
-Gen. Stat. §1-82.
+You then serve each co-owner with a summons and a copy of the complaint in keeping with Rule 4 of the North Carolina Rules of Civil Procedure.

-Once all parties receive notice, the court appoints a partition commissioner to survey the land.
-The commissioner submits a report recommending either a division (partition in kind) or a sale.
-If the property divides fairly, the court may award each co-owner their portion free of claims by others (N.C.
-Gen. Stat. §46-4).
-If splitting the land would impair value or fairness, the court orders a public sale and directs the commissioner to sell to the highest bidder.
+Once all parties receive notice, the court appoints commissioners to partition the property or to make a report as provided by statute.
+The commissioners submit a report recommending either a division (partition in kind) or a sale.
+If the property divides fairly, the court may allot each co-owner their portion as provided by law (N.C.
+Gen. Stat. §46-10).
+If splitting the land would cause substantial injury to any of the interested parties, the court may order a sale.
 After the sale, the court confirms the report and directs distribution of the sale proceeds according to each owner’s share.

 Key statutory references: